Abjad/ideassonicas2015/etc/prewriting.md

 possible today.
 Why not?
 (Things that may be included: the image of Renaissance studio ...)

+* Do we reference workflows from HCI (human-computer interaction)?

+* We visualize our work intensively as we go.
+(Though we don't believe in visualization as an end in itself.
+We also note Roger Reynold's idea of different "consideration aids" that help us reflect on our work as we go.
+Which "consideration aids" do we currently have available to help us as we work?
+And which do we need to develop in future.)

+* Instant distribution.
+Every day as we work each of the individual contributions that we make to the shared work of a single score become available to all of our collaborators at once.

+* The work of rich variation.

 II.
 What are the impediments that prevent us from working the way we want to work?